-Christmas is a wonderful time, but it can be easily dampened by the limitations of being a student.
+Christmas is a wonderful time, but it can be easily dampened by the limitations of being a student especially when you’re living on a small budget.

 From presents to food to train tickets home, Christmas is generally pretty expensive, and sometimes it feels like your student loan just won’t stretch far enough.